Muscle Trigger Points is a medical reference app for iOS that maps 160 trigger points and referral patterns for 108 muscles.

 What do users think recently?

-What is the competitive landscape for Muscle Trigger Points?
+Competitive landscape for Muscle Trigger Points

-How's The Medical Market?
+How's the Medical market?

 The app maintains a consistent presence in the Medical category, though its grossing rank fluctuates significantly across international markets (e.g., #49 Grossing in IL, #30 in SA).
 This volatility suggests the app relies on niche professional discovery rather than broad-market ad spend.